Skip to content

 • have multiple skills within the same config file

-• organize your files into folders
+• organize your files into subfolders

 yaml